Owlmetry

 Three Primitives

 The system is backed by three tables.
-Keeping them separate means a failed email retry doesn't touch the inbox row, and "did the iOS push actually send?" is answerable without grepping a status grab-bag.
+Keeping them separate means a failed email retry doesn't touch the inbox row, and "did the mobile push actually send?" is answerable without grepping a status grab-bag.

 TablePurpose